FreddyCLH/freddy-ubuntu-vagrant/provision/secrets/ssh/README.md

-This directory contains GPG secrets.
+This directory contains SSH secrets.
 Files in this directory will be ignored by git.